Guchii/nara/README.md

 ## About

 Nara is a minimalistic link locker web application.
 It password protects your link with the **Rijndael** encryption algorithm.
-You can share the link with anyone in the world safely.
+You can share this link with anyone in the world safely.

 ## Features